-35. Q: What are the signs of a blood clot?
+31. Q: What are the signs of a blood clot?

 A: A blood clot or deep vein thrombosis (DVT) begins in a vein in your calf muscle.
 It usually starts with a sharp pain in the calf that is different than the usual swelling.
 In addition, sometimes swelling below the calf will increase.
 Other signs can be shortness of breath and an irregular or fast pulse.
 These can be signs that a clot has gone to the lungs.
-If you experience changes in your leg, you should immediately call Steindler weekdays 8:00-4:30 at (319) 338-3606 or (800) 373-6417.
-Shortness of breath or changes in your pulse or heartbeat are cause for calling 911 immediately.
+If you experience changes in your leg, you should immediately call Steindler weekdays 8:00-4:30 at (800) 373-6417 or (319) 338-3606.
+Shortness of breath, changes in your pulse or heartbeat are cause for calling 911 immediately.

-36. Q: Can I shower over the incision and let it get wet?
+32. Q: Can I shower over the incision and let it get wet?

-A: Yes, if there is a clear mesh on the incision you will not need a cover.
+A: If there is a clear mesh on the incision you may shower immediately.